jirkoada/upv_faq/README.md

 - **model_path**: Path to the model to be evaluated

-- **verb**: If used, incorrectly matched pairs will be printed in the following format:
+- **verb**: Print incorrectly matched pairs in the following format:

     > Querry question : Incorrectly matched question (answer)